dicarlolab/mkturk/public/mkturk/readme.md

 ImageRewardsList: List of paths containing user-specified reward per image.
 Images in the image_reward_list file need to be referenced by their complete path.
 ImageReward values: 0=no feedback (no reward or punish for that sample image) >0=user set reward for that sample image, overrides bonus reward behavior.
 These can be partial lists.
 For images where reward is manually specified, then default bonus reward behavior is used.
 No corresponding list is used for test (choice) images.
 Instead, specify reward for a whole class by listing reward for each image in that class in ImageRewardsList.

-InterTrialInterval: How long to wait after reward/punish is delivered before starting next trial.
+InterTrialInterval (optional): How long to wait after reward/punish is delivered before starting next trial.
 Only a gray screen is shown for InterTrialInterval milliseconds, followed by the fixation dot.
+If not specified, is set to 0 ms.

 KeepSampleON: KeepSampleON=0, sample is presented only for sampleON milliseconds for a delayed match-to-sample, KeepSampleON=1 sample remains on during choice screen.
 This implements a spatial match to sample.